hyperledger/indy-node/docs/requests.md

 ## Reply Structure for Write Requests

-Each Reply to write requests has a number of common metadata fields (we don't support State Proofs for write requests yet).
+Each Reply to write requests has a number of common metadata fields.
 Most of these fields are actually metadata fields of a transaction in the Ledger (see [transactions](transactions.md)).

-These common metadata values are added to result's JSON at the same level as real data.

-**TODO**: consider distinguishing and separating real transaction data and metadata into different levels.

 ```
 {